mxagar/detection_segmentation_pytorch/README.md

-# Beyond Image Classification: Object Detection and Semantic Segmentation with Pytorch
+# Beyond Image Classification: Object Detection and Semantic Segmentation with Pytorch and Tensorflow

-This repository collects examples and resources in which [*Object Detection*](https://en.wikipedia.org/wiki/Object_detection) and [*Semantic Segmentation*](https://en.wikipedia.org/wiki/Image_segmentation) are applied to images with [Pytorch](https://pytorch.org/).
+This repository collects examples and resources in which [*Object Detection*](https://en.wikipedia.org/wiki/Object_detection) and [*Semantic Segmentation*](https://en.wikipedia.org/wiki/Image_segmentation) are applied to images with [Pytorch](https://pytorch.org/) and [Tensorflow](https://www.tensorflow.org/) &mdash; yes, Tensorflow too, even though the repository name contains only `pytorch`.

 :warning: Important notes, first of all: